MarvinMartin24/Lab1-NodeJs/lab-2-typescript/README.md

-# Lab 1 - 01_NodeJS
+# Lab-2-TypeScript

+## Overview

-Lab 1 is a our first lab in the NodeJs Course
+Lab 2 is a lab to illustrate Express in NodeJs using TypeScript.
+The goal of this lab is to create  web page using express routing.

 ## Installation